ZSHJoanna/pycs-diy/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 PyCS3 is a software toolbox to estimate time delays between multiple images of gravitationally lensed quasars, developed within the [COSMOGRAIL](http://www.cosmograil.org) collaboration.
-This is an update of [PyCS](https://github.com/COSMOGRAIL/PyCS), that is no longer maintained.
+This is an update of [PyCS](https://github.com/COSMOGRAIL/PyCS), which is no longer maintained.

 Proceed to the [documentation](https://vbonvin.gitlab.io/PyCS3/) to get further information.
 In case of any questions, feel free to open an issue here on GitLab.